djfarly/gatsby-plugin-graphql-preview/README.md

 Currently this works by doing the following:

 - Everytime a page is created, this plugin makes a copy of it.
-It grabs the graphql query of the page, isoloates the parts that belong to your graphql source,and injects it into the pageContext.
+- It grabs the graphql query of the page, isoloates the parts that belong to your graphql source, and injects it into the pageContext.
 - The duplicated pages do not render the static data but instead query your graphql source via apollo-client.